The Benefits of Email Verification

 Acting like a filtering mechanism, embedding an email verification API tool will highlight any typographical errors which can be made in the signup stage, or when entering contact information for further communication efforts.
 It ensures that correctly formatted and correctly spelt emails are entered into your database.
 The services should also be able to ping an email to verify that the email address is accurate, the inbox is live and can receive mail.

-Marketers should make sure they have a good reputation with recipients they are sending their message to.
+Marketers should make sure they have a good reputation with the recipients they are sending their message.
 This means delivering to active inboxes or they could be penalised.

 By sending communications to verified audiences it will lower the chance of your IP address being identified as spam.
 This leads to a higher inbox deliverability score, resulting in being a trusted sender, which ultimately gives you more space in your subscriber’s inbox!

-Becoming blacklisted impacts on your sender score.
-Eventually an inbox can only accept so many emails marked as spam until the sender ends up blacklisted.
-Like a spam trap, a blacklisting is designed to stop criminal, fraudulent and spam activities happening within email systems.
+Becoming blacklisted impacts your sender score.
+Eventually, an inbox can only accept so many emails marked as spam until the sender ends up blacklisted.
+Like a spam trap, blacklisting is designed to stop criminal, fraudulent and spam activities happening within email systems.
 Getting blacklisted will prevent your messages from reaching that server and it could take some time to be delisted.
-Legitimate businesses need to make sure to avoid being blacklisted by practicing list hygiene.
+Legitimate businesses need to make sure to avoid being blacklisted by practising list hygiene.

-Save money, make money, and maximise on your revenue opportunities
+Save money, make money, and maximise your revenue opportunities

-No one wants to send messages to non-existent or inactive email addresses, put their business at risk of being blacklisted, and damage their sender reputation.
+No one wants to send messages to non-existent or inactive email addresses, put their business at risk of being blacklisted, and damage their sender’s reputation.